 The process of designing your life starts in your mind.

-The power to overcome problems, obstacles, and strongholds begin in the mind.
+The power to overcome problems, obstacles, and strongholds begins in the mind.

-So you see, it really does start in the mind.
+So you see, it does start in the mind.

-Keys to designing your own life revolve around acknowledging and understanding the circumstances you have in your life while being willing to make the most of those circumstances.
-Once you figure this out you can begin to leverage the options you have to select from and choose the best path forward for yourself.
+The keys to designing your own life revolve around acknowledging and understanding the circumstances you have in your life while being willing to make the most of those circumstances.
+Once you figure this out, you can begin to leverage the options you have to select from and choose the best path forward for yourself.

-Life is not something that just happens to you.
-This too can be a deeply ingrained victim mindset.
-But, when you embrace the truth you realize that you always have choices.
+Life is not something that happens to you.
+This, too, can be a deeply ingrained victim mindset.
+But, when you embrace the truth, you realize you always have choices.
 Here’s an example of victim mode.
-You might say, “If I didn’t have to spend so much time cleaning and cooking for my husband and my 4 kids, I would have more time to focus on myself and my future.
+You might say, “If I didn’t have to spend so much time cleaning and cooking for my husband and my four kids, I would have more time to focus on myself and my future.
 Newsflash: Your husband and your kids were a choice that you made.
-You did that.
-No one else.
+You did that—no one else.
 So take responsibility for where you are and what you have to work with.
-Believe me, you can design around it, through it, and in spite of it.
-See it as a fun experiment…a game if you will.
+You can design around it, through it, and despite it.
+See it as a fun experiment…a game, if you will.
 The more light-hearted the approach, the more fun you will have through the process.

-The key to designing the life you really want is knowing exactly what your unique options are and using all the resources at your disposal to choose your particular path.
+The key to designing the life you want is knowing your unique options and using all the resources at your disposal to choose your particular path.
 It’s more about being resourceful than it is about resources.

 Your life will ultimately be defined by the choices you make.
-Of course, everything that happens in your life wasn’t chosen by you.
-But how you choose to respond to life’s circumstances and opportunities is a matter of choice.
-Even when you choose not to act or react in your life, you are still making a decision, so there is nothing that is beyond your control.
+Of course, you can’t choose everything that happens in your life.
+But how you respond to life’s circumstances and opportunities is a matter of choice.
+Even when you decide not to act or react, you are still making a decision, so nothing is beyond your control.

 How to Be Aware of Your Choices

-I hear you and you are right.
+I hear you, and you are right.
 There are certain things in life you cannot control.
-For example, you have no control over the circumstances of your birth or family, your genetic makeup, or the opportunities you were given as a child.
+For example, you have no control over your birth or family circumstances, your genetic makeup, or the opportunities you were given as a child.
 However, many of your choices can override these circumstances.

-Your choices can determine how you treat others, how hard you work, and the activities in which you engage in.
+Your choices can determine how you treat others, how hard you work, and your activities.
 This helps form you into the person you become later in life.
-As you get older, you have free will to choose who to love, what do choose as a career, and ultimately, what you will strive to achieve in life.
+As you age, you have free will to choose who to love, what to choose as a career, and, ultimately, what you will strive to achieve.

-Acknowledging that all of these are choices in life, and not things that happen without your consent, is a big step toward designing your life.
-Choosing to accept responsibility for these choices, and not to blame life or others for the circumstances in which you find yourself, helps you not only move forward from your past but also accept the tremendous power you have to choose your future.
+Acknowledging that all of these are life choices, not things that happen without your consent, is a big step toward designing your life.
+Accepting responsibility for these choices and not blaming life or others for the circumstances you find yourself in helps you move forward from your past and get the tremendous power you have to choose your future.